top of page

 Patient Resources

 Below are some links, handouts, and resources my patients have found useful.
 I will add more as I find them.
+If any of these links are broken, please let me know.
 If you have any questions, please don't hesitate to ask!

 Prescription Help